Funding liquidity, credit risk and unconventional monetary policy in the Euro area: A GVAR approach: Introduction

-We perform impulse response analysis to assess the dynamic cross-country effects of shocks to the repo markets, to sovereign bond yields and to CDS spreads.
+We perform impulse response analysis to assess the dynamic cross-country effects of shocks to repo markets, sovereign bond yields and bank CDS spreads.
 Moreover, we simulate reductions in the ECB programmes in order to quantify the effects of policy interventions on the endogenous variables.
-Overall, the results point at core-periphery heterogeneity and flight-to-quality phenomena.
-Reductions in the ECB programmes invariably lead to increases in government yields and bank CDS spreads for Italy and Spain, to declines in funding liquidity and to increases in repo rates.
+The results suggest marginally significant core-periphery heterogeneity and flight-to-quality phenomena, as well as spillover effects between funding liquidity and credit risk, and bank-sovereign feedback effects in Italy and Spain.
+Also, reductions in the ECB programmes tend to be associated with increases in government yields and bank CDS spreads, especially in Italy and Spain, and with declines in funding liquidity and increases in repo rates in all countries.
+However, the estimates are subject to substantial uncertainty: less than one fifth of the estimated responses to shocks are statistically significant at the 10\% level in at least one period, and very few achieve significance at the 5\% level.